Browse Policies & Filtering

 Tracking individual users

-What visibility ScoutDNS offers at each deployment level: WAN forwarding shows only WAN IP, the Relay shows LAN IP, and the roaming agent is the only path to per-user reporting.
+What visibility each deployment level offers: WAN forwarding shows WAN IP, the Relay shows LAN IP, and the roaming agent enables per-user reporting.

 The level of user-level visibility ScoutDNS can provide depends on how queries reach the service.
 Each deployment method exposes different identifiers in the activity log.